Opentrons/Protocols/protocols/772041/README.md

 * [20 µL filter tips](https://shop.opentrons.com/opentrons-20ul-filter-tips/)

 ### Reagents
-* PCR mastermix in the first column of the source plate (well A1 to H1)
+* PCR master-mix in the first well of the source reservoir.

 ---